talhankoc/FreeStyle-Engineering-Challenge/README.md

 Run main.py with no arguments for default input values, one argument: (float) budget_size or with three arguments: (float) budget_size, food_file_name, and drinks_file_name

+# Dependency

+Food and Drinks text files should be formatted in the following way: food1:1 food2:2.5
+...with no space next to the colon.
+People text files should be formmated as:
+Person Name
+drink1,drink2,drink3
+food1,food2,food3
+...with no space after commas.
+However, in both cases, it's allowed to have a space in the item name.
+For example: chicken sandwich:10
+...is acceptable formatting.